zhiyingfang2022/llm-d/README.md

 ### Deploying as as solution

-llm-d-deployer's deployer can be used to that installed it as a solution using a single Helm chart on Kubernetes.
+llm-d's deployer can be used to that installed it as a solution using a single Helm chart on Kubernetes.

 > [!TIP]
 > See the guided expericience with our [quickstart](https://github.com/neuralmagic/llm-d-deployer/blob/main/quickstart/README.md).